Young Ladies' Academy of Philadelphia: Notable students

+Influence of Republican Motherhood on the Academy

 Founded in the late 18th century, shortly after the conclusion of the American Revolutionary War, the academy was established during a period of American history when women were expected to engage in Republican Motherhood.
 Historians often cite Republican Motherhood as the reason women's education rose to prominence in the early Republic.
 Due to the idea that women were to educate members of their household on concepts of virtue, access to education for women gained broader support.
 However, women who embodied Republican Motherhood were restricted in the scope of their education; their learning was supposed to focus on serving home and family, that is, the domestic sphere.
 Historian Margaret Nash describes access to women's education in the early Republic as a means to spreading knowledge to the greater society as a whole, rather than as an end for women themselves.

-Benjamin Rush, and many other contemporaries, viewed the academy as an institution established to promote these ideas of Republican Motherhood.
+Benjamin Rush and many other contemporaries viewed the academy as an institution established to promote these ideas of Republican Motherhood.
 Rush believed that women's education ought to be practical for domestic tasks, as well as include traditional academic disciplines such as history and geography.
 Indeed, in a speech to visitors of the academy, Rush noted that maintaining the wellness of the young Republic and promoting the values of each citizen being equally entitled to liberty "make[s] it necessary that our ladies should be qualified to a certain degree by a peculiar and suitable education, to concur in instructing their sons in the principles of liberty and government."
 He himself taught a chemistry course at the academy.